DMacMakes/dmacdocs/content/en/torrens/ise102/week11/_index.md

 * That's critical for game performance.
 * They save on a lot of globals and extra awkward function calls.
 * They let us make our game worlds bigger and more interesting.

+## Homework

+Do the fruit collision work if you didn't get it done in class.
+Send me a zip in the next 2 days, along with any questions.

+Then: Push on with assessment!
+You have fruit, collisions, teleporting, scoring..

+**I won't be spelling out** for you what **exact bit to do as homework**: this stuff just needs doing.
+I'll be mostly teaching about vectors(collections) and snake movement options in a short class next week.
+You want to have your game modes and screens started/finished by then, so you have time left to try adding the segmented snake body.

+**What's left?**

+### Game Over!
+A way to **end the game**.
+There's work to be done like:
+* showing a game over message/screen
+* making it obvious to the person where they died and why,
+* and letting them know their final score
+* letting people go to the menu or play again.
+*
+We have no way of dying right now, but we want that screen sorted, so we have **a couple choices**:
+1) **Make our snake grow** and eat itself
+   - That's a _lot_ of work getting the snake to grow and move
+   - There's also plenty of testing self-collision/self-biting before we can test something as simple as game over
+   - It'll be hard to tell snake body problems end and game over screen problems start.
+2) Temporarily make the walls deadly again.
+   - It's easy: we already collide with the wall.
+Instead of moving the snake, turn it blood red and say game over.
+   - That totally doubles as a mode you could put in the main menu.
+Play Snake and Play Snake (electric fence)
+3) Make a DeathBlock or Shredder object, like you made Fruit.
+Put it on screen, and end the game if your snake hits it.
+   * Also easy
+   * Also a game mode or game option
+   * Maybe it's a progressive difficulty thing.

+### Game Modes

+To get more than a pass/credit, you want to have extra features and options in the game.
+See my ideas in _game over_, the ideas in the pdf brief, also just think of fun ideas.